bashhack/gitbak/README.md

 ## 📚 Documentation

-- [Documentation](/go/README.md) - Complete instructions for using gitbak
-- [Usage & Configuration](go/docs/USAGE_AND_CONFIGURATION.md) - Detailed usage instructions with workflow diagrams
+- [Usage & Configuration](docs/USAGE_AND_CONFIGURATION.md) - Detailed usage instructions with workflow diagrams
-- [After Session Guide](go/docs/AFTER_SESSION.md) - What to do when your session ends
+- [After Session Guide](docs/AFTER_SESSION.md) - What to do when your session ends
-- [IDE Integration](go/docs/IDE_INTEGRATION.md) - How to integrate with popular editors
+- [IDE Integration](docs/IDE_INTEGRATION.md) - How to integrate with popular editors
-- [Comparison with Alternatives](go/docs/COMPARISON.md) - Why gitbak outshines IDE auto-save features
+- [Comparison with Alternatives](docs/COMPARISON.md) - Why gitbak outshines IDE auto-save features

 ## 📋 Implementation Details